GeoDerp/tacklebox/ReadMe.md

 Contributions are welcome here via pull requests, although I am also cherry picking any contributions from [Justin Mayer][]'s repository.

+In addition my [tackle][] repository contains some extra features beyond the original.

 ## Installation

 ### Manual installation